 During the product/service providers' selection or procurement processes, employees are reminded to avoid misuse of authority or being engaged in situations which could affect their ability to make decisions.
-No confirmed legal case brought against the Group and its employees concerning corruption during the Year.
+The Board was not aware of any legal case that was brought against the Group and its employees concerning corruption during the Year.